KubaVymola/JFP_DP/README.md

 - Use RTOS in fcs
 - Improve pressure measurement using interrupts
 - Try faster PWM duty cycle for better responses
+- Remove external dependencies and allow running on a supercomputer

 # Bugs